Transcending History

 Buddha, who was no slouch in the wisdom department, expressed this so well through the following teaching: Holding on to anger is like grasping a hot coal with the intent of throwing it at someone else; you are the one who gets burned.
 Please contemplate this logically with me for a few moments.
 Does holding anger benefit us in any way?
 Is any part of our body, mind, or spirit immune to the negative effects of anger, hatred, or revenge?
 But what, we may ask, is the alternative?

-An old expression offers additional wisdom in this regard: It is better to light a candle than to curse the darkness.
+An old expression offers additional wisdom: It is better to light a candle than to curse the darkness.
 The logic: Darkness doesn’t disappear by focusing on darkness.
 Pain doesn’t disappear by focusing on pain.
 Wrong doesn’t disappear by focusing on wrong.
 Anger doesn’t disappear by focusing on anger.
 Our wisest action is to light a candle, which really means to turn away from darkness (our negative emotions) and engage the power of love.
 It’s in us to give.
 And when we do, we create the the good life…together.

 Dare to dream (and care for one another).